FEAR OF FAILURE

 Next, you must practice, i.e., expose yourself to making decisions to act and then acting.
 It takes more than one time.
 You should do at least ten of them.
 Here is one suggested procedure to follow:

 Step 1.
 Find a problem to solve.
-The problem must be one that you do not know the answer.
+The problem must be one that you do not know the answer to.
 For example, reaching into the cupboard to get a saltshaker is not a situation where you do not have the answer.
 On the other hand, spreading salt on your hash browns without using your hands would be.

 Step 2.
 List at least two alternative solutions; Consider the option of eliminating the problem.